semeniuta/pyadept/README.md

 ## Abstractions

 Robot commands are defined as classes in the `pyadept.rcommands` module.
-They construct immutable instances providing the functionality of correct generation of the corresponding byte strings via the the `get_bytes` method.
+They construct immutable instances providing the functionality of correct generation of the corresponding messages via the the `get_messages` method.
 It returns a tuple of byte strings, each finalized with the delimiter sequence `"\r\n"`.

 The `pyadept.rprotocol` module consists of classes, functions and coroutines realizing the communication logic of a `pyadept`-baseds program, as well as tools for data capture during system operation.